cjordanball/Regular-Expressions-Javascript/Regular Expressions in Javascript.md

 			console.log(arr1) => ['ain', index: 5, input: 'The rain in Spain falls mainly on the captain.']

 			console.log(arr2) => ['ain', 'ain', 'ain', 'ain']

+## RegExp Properties
+### lastIndex
+1. **lastIndex** is a RegExp property that specifies the index of the point immediately following the last match made by a RegExp pattern.
+It applies only if the search pattern is using the global ('g') flag.
+As discussed later, this flag directs the search to find all instances of a pattern match, rather than stopping after the first match is made.
+2. The lastIndex property starts at 0, and gets reset to 0 if no match is made by the exec() or test() methods.
+The operation of the lastIndex property is illustrated below:

+		var str = "Ho, Ho, Ho, said the jolly old fat man.";
+		var pattern = /ho/ig;
+		console.log("lastIndex start: " + patt.lastIndex); => lastIndex start: 0)
+		while (patt.test(str) === true) {
+			console.log("now it is: " + patt.lastIndex);

+		=> 	now it is: 2
+			now it is: 5
+			now it is: 8